ppwwyyxx/wechat-dump/README.md

   If the above decryption doesn't work, you can also try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the key.
 The encryption key is not very strong.

+  Another method is to use frida to listen to the sql instance creation on wechat, you can follow [frida.md](frida.md)

 3. Copy the WeChat user resource directory `/data/data/com.tencent.mm/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`
 	+ Change `RES_DIR` in the script if the location of these directories is different on your phone.